hafsa-ali-data-analyst/pwskills-tableau-assignments/README.md

 ## Key Learning

-* Learned how to build interactive dashboards using Tableau.
+* Built interactive dashboards that translate complex datasets into clear and actionable insights.
-* Improved data visualization and storytelling skills.
+* Enhanced data storytelling skills by presenting analytical findings through effective visualizations.
-* Developed a better understanding of business-focused data analysis.
+* Improved proficiency in Tableau features including calculated fields, filters and dashboard interactivity.
-* Gained hands-on experience with dashboard design and reporting.
+* Developed a stronger understanding of how data visualization supports business analysis and strategic decision-making.

 ## How to Use